Theknighttron/Knight-Compiler/README.md

 Virtual Machine execute bytecode, bytecode is made up of instructions that tell the machine what to do.
-It's called bytecode because the opcodes contained in each instructions are one byte in size, An "opcode" is the "operator" part of an instruction sometimes also called "op".
+It's called bytecode because the opcodes contained in each instructions are one byte in size,

+An "opcode" is the "operator" part of an instruction sometimes also called "op".

+> Opcode is the part of machine language instruction that specifies the operation to be performed.
+> It tells the processor what kind of operation needs to be executed, in assembly or machine code

+Operands are the values or data in which an instruction (such as opcode) operates.

+> They are typically the inputs or parameters required by the operations specified by the opcode.
+> In machine code or assembly language, operands can be:
+>
+> - Constants, such as numbers or characters.
+> - Registers, which are small storage locations inside the CPU.
+> - Memory Addresses, pointing to data stored elsewhere in memory.
+> - Variables, that hold data neeeded for the operations.

 Little endian -> means that the least significant byte of the original data comes first and is stored in the lowest memory address.
 Big endian -> is the opposite whereby the most significant byte comes first